 My fibre art evolves through my tactile love of textures, fibre, textiles, and incorporating artistic pursuits and other disciplines.
 I start with concepts and/or images and create my fibre art through contemplation, travel, playing with/juxtaposing images and discussion.
 These creations illustrate history, daily life, connections between nature and textures, traditional woven designs and fashion.
 I “play” with textures, patterns and techniques in my home studio using cashmere, silk, alpaca, cotton, wool and other fibers.
 I use my images in Photoshop, and Pointcarre to design and create Jacquard woven fibre art.
 I am intrigued with 3D fibre and sculptural pieces.

-FOLLOW KIM THROUGHOUT THE YEAR AT
+FOLLOW KAREN THROUGHOUT THE YEAR AT